john-itcsolutions/cheirrs/README.md

 `watch -c juju status --color` or, `juju status` for short.

 It may take a few hours if your network is slow.
 Be patient.
+On the other hand you may find you need to remove both the easyrsa/0 and the etcd/0 units and the easyrsa and etcd applications (with --force) before redeploying a new and separate easyrsa on its own machine with:

+`juju remove-unit easyrsa/0 --force`

+`juju remove-application easyrsa --force`

+`juju deploy cs:~yellow/easyrsa-0`

+.. and similarly for etcd ..

+The earlier in the deployment cycle that you replace easyrsa and etcd the better.

 When you see everything 'green' except possibly the master in a permamnent "wait" state ("Waiting for 3 kube-system pods to start"), you may continue.

 Deploy PostgreSQL (Juju sorts out Master and Replicating servers automatically).
 Note; when lxd was set up, storage space was also set up on the local SSD.